 “To see that my work was externally reviewed and found to be meritorious by the scientific community was a great moment,” Zisa says.

 So, too, was receiving his PhD in a timely fashion.
-As a student in UB’s MD/PhD program, Zisa will finish medical school in 2012.
-After that, he’s looking at a minimum of three years’ additional training—six if he pursues a fellowship after residency.
+As a student in the Jacobs School’s MD/PhD program, Zisa finished medical school in 2012.

 “Studying to become a physician-scientist is both long and intensive, so any delays at this stage would have been amplified down the line,” Zisa says.
 “The biochemistry department was very good at keeping me on track to reach my goals.”